Confucius

 What Confucius Really Meant

 Confucius was not building a religion.
 He was building a training system for character.
 He looked at a society full of corruption, broken promises, and shallow ambition and said: the fix starts with you.
 Not with grand gestures.
 With how you greet someone in the morning.
 With whether you finish what you said you would finish.
 With whether you correct yourself when you are wrong instead of defending your ego.
+The Great Learning, one of the core Confucian texts, lays the sequence out step by step: extend your knowledge, make your intentions sincere, rectify your heart, cultivate yourself.
+Only then regulate your family.
+Only then lead anything larger.
+Self-cultivation sits at the center of that chain, and everything above it depends on it.
 He believed that if you master your conduct in your closest relationships, you become the kind of person who can lead a family, a team, a nation.
 The entire philosophy is bottom-up: get the small things right, and the big things follow.
 Strip away the ancient Chinese context, and what remains is a ruthlessly practical system for becoming someone others can actually trust and rely on.

 BTO Translation